 Athabasca Falls – Jasper National Park, Alberta

-Athabasca Falls are easily one of the most spectacular waterfalls in Canada, and a jewel in the crown of Alberta’s legendary Jasper National Park.
-(Here are more photos that will have you packing your bags for Jasper Park Lodge.)
-Cutting through rock or opening onto sweeping mountain vistas, multiple routes and bridges allow for a variety of viewpoints.
+Athabasca Falls is easily one of the most spectacular waterfalls in Canada, and a jewel in the crown of Alberta’s legendary Jasper National Park.
+(These incredible photos will have you packing your bags for Jasper Park Lodge.)
+Cutting through rock and opening onto sweeping mountain vistas, multiple routes and bridges allow for a variety of viewpoints.
 Before reaching the falls, you’ll walk along the magnificent limestone gorge where fast flowing water has carved away smooth formations leaving pretty little crevices and swirling whirlpools.
 Ranging from milky white to aqua blue, the striking colour of the water changes throughout the year, but is always awe-inspiring.
-Explore 50 more gorgeous parks in Canada.

 Pissing Mare Falls – Gros Morne National Park, Newfoundland and Labrador

-Pissing Mare Falls may have a funny sounding name but they’re no joke: in fact, they’re amongst the highest waterfalls in Canada.
+Pissing Mare Falls may have a funny-sounding name but they’re no joke: in fact, they’re amongst the highest waterfalls in Canada.
 Located in the stunning Gros Morne National Park, the falls are only accessible by boat tour and most of the time the pristine area is pretty much left alone.
-The falls drop into Western Brook Pond, which is actually a fresh water fjord carved out by glaciers many years ago.
-Billion-year-old cliffs covered with emerald green foliage provide a dramatic backdrop to this natural phenomenon, making these falls a site to remember.
+The falls drop into Western Brook Pond, which is actually a fresh water fjord carved out by glaciers thousands of years ago.
+Towering cliffs covered with emerald green foliage provide a dramatic backdrop to this natural phenomenon, making these falls a site to remember.
 Discover more of Canada’s most awe-inspiring natural wonders.